velamds/NetCore_APIRest/README.md

 # .NetCore API Rest

 Hi!
-This is an example project using  .NetCore and a couple of layers in the solution.
+This is an example project using  .NetCore and a couple of tiers in the solution.

 Technologies
  - .NetCore